External whistleblowing: Comments and recommendations by the NBB

 2. Object of reporting a breach

-In the context of AML/CFTP, the external whistleblowing system set up by the NBB can be used to report suspected or actual breaches of the following legal and regulatory texts:
+In the context of AML/CFTP, the external whistleblowing system set up by the NBB can be used to report suspected or actual breaches of the following statutory and regulatory texts:

 - the Anti-Money Laundering Law,